Need to talk? Call 1800 882 436.

 • other help for families and couples

-They also have resources for non-English speaking clients.
+They also have resources for people who speak a language other than English.
 You can call them on 1300 364 277.

-Beyond Blue offers mental health support and advice in different languages.
+Beyond Blue gives mental health support and advice in different languages.
 You can call them on 1300 22 4636.

 Kids Helpline is a free, private and confidential phone counselling service for young people aged between 5 and 25 years.
 You can call them on 1800 55 1800.